smollweide/grunt-terrific-modules/README.md

 	(grunt terrific_modules)

 ### Recommended placeholder names:
-(can be changed but is not recommended because you have to change all resource file names and content)
+(can be changed but is not recommended because you have to change all resource file-names)

 - module lowercase: {module}
 - module camelcase: {Module}
 - skin lowercase: {skin}
 - skin camelcase: {Skin}
 - template lowercase: {template}
 - template camelcase: {Template}
 - author lowercase: {author}
 - author camelcase: {Author}